losisin/helm-values-schema-json/docs/README.md

 ### item

-Define the item type of empty arrays.
+This is a special annotation that sets the item type of arrays.

 ```yaml
 imagePullSecrets: [] # @schema item: object